PorterProvan/DatabaseFinalProj/README.md

 Navigation is done by simple text-based menu interaction.

-Upon launching the app, users are prompted to login with their University of Saint Thomas email.
-No password is required.
-Signing in will only work if the "username" is 8 characters long (i.e. john1234) and the domain name is "@stthomas.edu".
+Upon launching the app, users are prompted to "login" with their University of Saint Thomas (UST) email.
+No password is required, the only purpose for this is to tie your UST email to the posts you may create.
+Logging in will only work if the "username" is 8 characters long (i.e. john1234) and the domain name is "@stthomas.edu".

 Upon signing in, users are displayed with several options.
 Instructions for selecting options or going back are made clear for the page that the user is on.
 Input a number or letter that corresponds with the options displayed and press enter to bounce between menus.